 The PDCN Board of Management has a role regarding the good governance of the Physical Disability Council of NSW and implementing its Strategic direction.
 The PDCN Board meet regularly through each year to monitor PDCN’s progress against the plan and other statutory and financial requirements.

 In addition the Board of Management receive training on Governance yearly and revisit and review Governance documents and guidelines relating to the manner in which the Board of Management conducts its business, to ensure the currency of Board practices.

-Matthew Kayrooz (Vice President)
+Matthew Kayrooz (Secretary)

 Matthew has worked in the insurance industry for over 30 years, with senior management experience across product and claims management, customer service and dispute resolution.

 Matthew has worked for several insurance companies, including NRMA, AAMI and his current employer, Suncorp.